 Year 8 Art Scholar Ananya Rammohan, May 2020

 Croydon High School believes in the power of transformative action inspired by meaningful debate.
-At the time of writing – June 2020, people across the world are holding governments and organisations to account in relation to policies and attitudes that lead to inequalities for black and other minority ethnic groups.
+In June 2020, following the killing of George Floyd in America, people across the world held governments and organisations to account in relation to policies and attitudes that lead to inequalities for black and other minority ethnic groups.
 The message, which we wholeheartedly endorse, is clear.

 Racism cannot be tolerated.
 Black lives matter.